Case of US man held as spy in Russia stalls without answers

 The 49-year-old man faces a sentence of 20 years on a charge of espionage.

 Whelan's case has received extensive media coverage since his Dec.
-28 arrest outside a Moscow hotel.
-Ambassador Jon Huntsman Jr. has visited him in prison and Secretary of State Mike Pompeo has demanded his release.
+28 arrest at a Moscow hotel.
+Ambassador Jon Huntsman Jr. has visited him in prison and Secretary of State Mike Pompeo has said the U.S. will demand his release if the arrest is deemed inappropriate.
 Russian human rights groups have said they will look into his complaints of abusive treatment inside in Moscow's Lefortovo Prison, a 130-year-old facility noted for strict conditions.

 None of that has seemed to produce any results.
 A Russian court late last month extended his detention until at least Aug.
 29 while the espionage case proceeds against him.